Buffering (horse): Four-, five- and six-year-old seasons

 Buffering continued to perform well despite running into an impressive selection of successful sprinters during the middle part of his career.
 After the Coolmore Stud Stakes as a three-year-old, he competed in a further 16 Group 1 races before he won one, with Black Caviar, Sepoy, Foxwedge, Hay List and Sea Siren among the horses that defeated Buffering during this time.
 Of the first 17 Group 1 races he competed in, he placed in ten.
 He also managed to win five lesser group races during this time.
-It wasn't until October 2013, at his 36th racetrack start and as a six-year-old that Buffering won his first group 1 race, the Manikato Stakes.
+It was not until October 2013, at his 36th racetrack start and as a six-year-old that Buffering won his first Group 1 race, the Manikato Stakes.
 He then went on to win Group 1 races at both of his next starts, winning the VRC Sprint and the Winterbottom Stakes in the Spring before returning in the Autumn to contest the TJ Smith Stakes, where he first encountered and was defeated by Lankan Rupee.
 He then returned to his home state of Queensland with a view to contesting the Stradbroke Handicap but after failing to win in either of his two starts in the Group 1 BTC Cup and Group 1 Doomben 10,000 Buffering was spelled.